 The road takes a toll on your brain.
 Divert the agony of road boredom with a Spotify music playlist.
 Mix up The Kooks and Phish you like with the Jimmy Buffet and Zac Brown Band she prefers.
 Turn up the volume for: “American Pie” by Don McLean and Golden Earring’s “Radar Love.”

 Also: Include a couple podcasts.
-“WTF with Marc Maron” is good for an hour and change, and his David Letterman interview is fascinating.
+“Conan O’Brien Needs A Friend” is good for an hour and change, as well as a few laughs.

 Use your GPS.